 The Ophthalmology service at the NCSU Equine Heath Center at Southern Pines provides specialty ophthalmic services (i.e., eye diseases) for large and small animals referred by general veterinary practitioners.
 The entire staff of the Ophthalmology service helps provide a full range of diagnostic, therapeutic and surgical services.
-However, procedures requiring general anesthesia will be performed at the Veterinary Health Complex in Raleigh.
+However, procedures requiring general anesthesia will be performed at the NC State Veterinary Hospital in Raleigh.

 The Ophthalmology Service at NC State maintains a satellite clinic at the Equine Health Center at Southern Pines (EHC-SP).
 The main clinic is located at the NCSU College of Veterinary Medicine in Raleigh.

 Dr. Brian Gilger, Professor of Ophthalmology and Diplomate of the American College of Veterinary Ophthalmologists

 Dr. Alison Clode, Assistant Professor of Ophthalmology and Diplomate of the American College of Veterinary Ophthalmologists

 Dr. Richard McMullen Jr., Assistant Professor of Ophthalmology

 Dr. Michael Davidson, Professor of Ophthalmology and Diplomate of the American College of Veterinary Ophthalmologists

 To schedule an appointment at the EHC-SP for eye diseases of small or large animals, call 919.513.6659.

 Ophthalmology services include the diagnosis and treatment of these conditions: